Informo/specs/content/information-distribution/node.md

 #### Reaching an entry node

-Because a list of entry nodes only contains the nodes' server names, and not their host names, a node might not be reachable at the address defined by its server name.
+A list of entry nodes only contains the nodes' server names, and not their address and port, which can differ.
 As an example, the Matrix specifications would allow a node living at `node.example.com` to use Matrix identifiers ending with `:example.com`.

-In order to find the effective host name and port to reach a node at, client implementations **must** implement the server discovery through `.well-known` URI logic, as [described in the Matrix specifications](https://matrix.org/docs/spec/client_server/r0.4.0.html#server-discovery).
+In order to find the effective address and port to reach a node at, client implementations **must** implement the server discovery through `.well-known` URI logic, as [described in the Matrix specifications](https://matrix.org/docs/spec/client_server/r0.4.0.html#server-discovery).